How to talk to robots: Semantic SEO and the new WordPress blocks are here to help What is semantic markup

 What is semantic markup We call semantic markup the method of writing and structuring HTML code in such a way that it reinforces the meaning of the content.
 For now, Jump Links looks like the easiest way to help Google to discover and index the relevant pieces of content (fraggles) we want the search engine to take into consideration for specific queries.

-We call semantic markup the method of writing and structuring HTML code in such a way that it reinforces the meaning of the content.
-Structured data is a piece of code written in a specific format, so that search engines better read it, understand it and use it to display search results in one particular and much richer way, to the benefit of the users.
+We call semantic markup the method of writing and structuring HTML code in a way that reinforces the meaning of the content.
+Structured data is a piece of code written in a specific format so that search engines can better read it, understand it, and use it to display search results in a much richer way to benefit users.
 Since Google uses structured data to enhance its search results, today, using structured data has become an absolute must for website owners.

 Why is semantic markup important for SEO?

-All semantic tags used in the code make it clearer for browsers, developers and crawlers about the typology (entities) of the information that a webpage is about, as well as their importance.
-Semantic markup will help with your page’s discoverability as it will target-rich snippets that are becoming a ubiquitous feature within search results, especially in an Entity First indexing word.
+All semantic tags used in the code make it more straightforward for browsers, developers, and crawlers regarding the typology (entities) of the information a webpage is about and its importance.
+Semantic markup will help your page’s discoverability as it will target rich snippets that are becoming ubiquitous in search results, especially in an Entity First indexing word.

 In her article on Entity-First Indexing with Mobile-First Crawling, Cindy Krum explains how Google may understand languages and entities, how it uses them to deliver more accurate search results and why that is important for SEO.
-This new approach in Google’s search (Mobile-First Indexing is primarily a reorganisation of the index) based on entity understanding – backed by the development of AI and machine learning), means new SEO strategies will be needed.
-These will include recommendations to use Schema and JSON-LD to markup content as well as a mobile-first approach amongst other things.
+This new approach in Google’s search (Mobile-First Indexing is primarily a reorganisation of the index) based on entity understanding – backed by the development of AI and machine learning) means new SEO strategies will be needed.
+These will include recommendations to use Schema and JSON-LD to markup content and a mobile-first approach, amongst other things.

 What about Guttenberg blocks?

-In the Yoast plugin, you can automatically add structured data JSON-LD with Gutenberg content blocks.
-Yoast SEO 11.0 now builds entity graphs representing the entities — people, places and things, as well as their relationships via properties.
-So, it is describing the way your website is connected to your pages, organisation, authors etc.
+You can automatically add structured data JSON-LD with Gutenberg content blocks in the Yoast plugin.
+Yoast SEO 11.0 now builds entity graphs representing the entities — people, places and things, and their relationships via properties.
+So, it describes the way your website is connected to your pages, organisation, authors, etc.

-A lot of structured data markup can also be added to your website using plugins.
+Plugins can also add a lot of structured data markup to your website.
 The Local SEO plugin allows you to get structured data content blocks for Guttenberg: you can now add valid structured data to your site by adding the address block.
 For e-commerce sites, the WooCommerce SEO plugin builds a product graph that makes sense, replacing the standard outputted Schema.
-Also, the News SEO plugin converts every article into a News Article and adds information like publication year and copyright holder giving you a better chance to appear in the Top Stories carousel.
+Also, the News SEO plugin converts every article into a News Article.
+It adds information like publication year and copyright holder, giving you a better chance to appear in the Top Stories carousel.

 What are Fraggles?

-What is essential to understand is that Google seems to be moving toward extracting pieces of content and showing them straight to the SERPs as an Answer or part of the Knowledge Graph, as opposed to full pages.
-Fraggles occur in the form of traditional web copy, but also in the form of video fragments that answer the question that was submitted.
-For now, Jump Links looks like the easiest way to help Google to discover and index the relevant pieces of content (fraggles) we want the search engine to take into consideration for specific queries.
+What is essential to understand is that Google seems to be moving toward extracting pieces of content and showing them straight to the SERPs as an Answer or part of the Knowledge Graph, as opposed to total pages.
+Fraggles occur in the form of traditional web copy but also in the form of video fragments that answer the question that was submitted.
+For now, Jump Links looks like the easiest way to help Google discover and index the relevant pieces of content (fraggles) we want the search engine to consider for specific queries.

 What is WordLift, and why is it the future for SEO?

 Are you looking for an excellent AI-powered SEO plugin for your WordPress Sites?
-We advise you to choose WordLifta lightweight plugin that helps you organise posts and pages adding facts, links and media to build beautifully structured websites, for both users and search engines.
+We advise you to choose WordLift, a lightweight plugin that helps you organise posts and pages by adding facts, links, and media to build beautifully structured websites for users and search engines.

-Using WordLift, you can quickly produce content compatible with schema.org markup, allowing search engines to best index and present content in a more visual manner.
-The supported types of entities are Thing, Person, Place, Event, Organisation, LocalBusiness, Creative Work and Recipe.
+Using WordLift, you can quickly produce content compatible with schema.org markup.
+This allows search engines to index content more effectively and present it more visually.
+The supported types of entities are Thing, Person, Place, Event, Organisation, LocalBusiness, Creative Work, and Recipe.

 WordLift –the first semantic plugin for WordPress that uses natural language processing and linked data publishing for automating structured data markup, analyses and enriches the text, transforming it into machine-friendly content and bringing the user experience to a new level of engagement.